cheesypoofs/foundation-5-coda-2-clips/README.md

 fdformpre - Creates a new prefixed form element

 fdformpost - Creates a new postfixed form element

+fdformpostbtn - Creates a new postfixed form element with a button

 fdrange - Creates a new range slider element